Admissions and Records

 Enrolling in college doesn't need to be a complicated process.
-The Moreno Valley College Admissions & Records team is here to guide you through the steps to become an MVC Lion.
+The Moreno Valley College Admissions & Records team is here to guide you through the steps to become a Mountain Lion.
 Our mission?
 To provide accurate and effective services to students to meet their enrollment and registration needs.

 Talk to Us

 Talk to Admissions & Records if you need help enrolling, managing or updating your student records, have to request official transcripts or file an appeal, or need to clear holds.
 We're available to support students online, by email, in-person, or you can leave a voicemail.

 We're here to help

 Admissions & Records can be reached online, by email, by phone, or you can stop by the A&R counter in the Welcome Center.

 Monday and Thursday: 8 am - 4 pm